‘They’re out of place’: Nine fatal overdoses in 11 days among unhoused after Pandora Ave. cleared out

 “We’re spending our outreach looking for people, instead of doing what we’re normally used to doing, which is providing care to everyone,” said Mills.

-Given the lengthy time it takes for one of Mills' clients to get in for a doctor’s appointment, get into a detox or a recovery program, or have a housing appointment, not having her clients in a place she can easily locate them has made it difficult for the Our Place team.
+Given the lengthy time it takes for one of Mills' clients to get in for a doctor’s appointment, get into a detox or a recovery program, or have a housing appointment, not having her clients in a place she can easily locate them has made it difficult for the Peer2Peer team.

 “What is happening to us is these appointments are coming to date and we can’t find our clients,” she said.